ganesshkumar/obsidian-table-editor/README.md

 ### 2.1 From GitHub

-1. Download the Latest Release from the Releases section of the GitHub Repository
+1. Download `main.js`, `manifest.json` and `styles.css` from the latest Release from the Releases section of the GitHub Repository.
-2. Put files to your vault's plugins folder: `<vault>/.obsidian/plugins/obsidian-excel-to-markdown-table`
+2. Put the downloaded files in a new folder in your vault's plugins folder: `<vault>/.obsidian/plugins/markdown-table-editor`.
-3. Reload Obsidian
+3. Reload Obsidian.
 4. If prompted about Safe Mode, you can disable safe mode and enable the plugin.
     Otherwise, head to Settings, third-party plugins, make sure safe mode is off and enable the plugin from there.